Thursday, April 30, 2009

-Last night, he and I were talking & he said to me: "Kendall & I make fun of you and Dad a lot, but honestly, the love you two have is what I dream of, with my wife, when I get married.
+Last night, he and I were talking & he said to me: "We make fun of you and Dad a lot, but honestly, the love you two have is what I dream of, with my wife, when I get married.
 You two are really awesome, just to watch, because the love is actually visible in a million ways."

 I could have cried.

 Tonight, after work, I took him to Waffle House.
 (Yes, we are rednecks.)
 And on the way home, somehow death was brought up.
 I told him that after caring for elderly people, I didn't really think I wanted to live to a very old age.

 He replied, "I think I would just die if I lost you.
 Not unless I'm married to a woman I love so much, someone a lot like you.. then I could maybe get through it.
 Yanno Mama, when men are looking for the girl they want to marry, they look for someone as great as their Mom, if they have a good one.. and I'm lucky, I have the best Mom.
 I just can't stand the thought, to even think about you dying.
 Sometimes I wish you were a really shitty Mom, like yours.. so it wouldn't be such a big deal."